michaelmangelsdorf/myth/spec.md

     0xCB: AH	Take A as page offset and store it into PC - if A is not equal to zero
     0xCC: AZ	Take A as page offset and store it into PC - if A is equal to zero
     0xCD: AN	Take A as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xCE: AR	Take A as page-index, load the index into R, set PC to 80h
+    0xCE: AG	Take A as page-index, load the index into G, set PC to 80h
     0xCF: AC	Take A as page-index, load the index into C, set PC to 0.
 Save return pointer into B_O.
 Decrement L

     0xD0: EU	Take E as 8-bit signed number and add it to 16-bit pointer B_O